TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/Computer_Program_Cards.md

 More work-in-progress program cards at the [Workshop Computer github](https://github.com/TomWhitwell/Workshop_Computer).

 {% include linkedHeading.html heading="Computer FAQ" level=2 %}

+* **How do I know my Computer is working?**
+	* The Computer has no software built into it before you insert a Program Card.
+No LEDs will flash, nothing will happen.
+If you connect the Computer to a laptop via USB with no card inserted, the chip itself will create a folder on the desktop called RPI-RP2.
+However, you cannot install any code on Computer without inserting a Program Card.
 * **How do I use the program cards?**
 	* Insert the card with the gold connector facing down (matching the white symbol below the card slot!).
 	* Tap the little reset button next to the slot to load the program.